dasaderi/WhyNotOpenScience/CONTRIBUTING.md

 - Read the README.md
 - Read the CodeOfConduct.md

-Please report any unacceptable behaviour to Amie Fairs (amiefairs [at] gmail [dot] com) or Daniela Saderi.
+Please report any unacceptable behaviour to whynotopenscience@gmail.com.

 #### What are we working on?

-The overall project is to work on designing, creating, and carrying out a survey.
+The overall project is to work on designing, creating, and carrying out the Why Not Open Science? survey.
-[Here](https://github.com/dasaderi/WhyNotOpenScience/blob/master/ROADMAP.md) is our general project roadmap, and you can find issues under the issues tab at the top, or [here](https://github.com/dasaderi/WhyNotOpenScience/issues).
-Our milestones and aims are listed as issues so you can read through them or search the labels.
+[This](https://github.com/dasaderi/WhyNotOpenScience/blob/master/ROADMAP.md) is our general project roadmap, and you can find issues under the issues tab at the top, or [here](https://github.com/dasaderi/WhyNotOpenScience/issues).
+Our milestones and aims are listed as issues so you can read through them or search for the labels.
 If you are new to contributing, we have some [good first bugs](https://github.com/dasaderi/WhyNotOpenScience/labels/good%20first%20bugs).

 #### How to contribute?